 Franzén and Salzano, P.C. is committed to making a difference in our community.
-The firm and its attorneys actively support the following organizations, financially and/or by volunteering their time.
-All of these organizations would welcome your donation.
+The firm and its attorneys actively support many philanthropic efforts including the following organizations which welcome your support.

 The American Cancer Society

-Terry Franzén, one of the founders of our firm, is active with the American Cancer Society’s Relay for Life.
-Terry is a cancer survivor and for several years was the captain of a relay team that participates in an all-night celebration of survivorship and raises money for cancer research and support programs.
+Terry Franzén is a cancer survivor and for several years was the captain of a relay team that participates in an all-night celebration of survivorship and raises money for cancer research and support programs.
 The American Cancer Society can be reached online at www.cancer.org.

 Rainbow Village, Inc.

-Loretta Salzano, one of the firm’s founders, serves as Rainbow Village’s Legal Counsel and Chair.
-Rainbow Village helps homeless families through the crisis of homelessness and on the road to self-sufficiency by providing rent-free housing, life skills training and supportive services.
-Rainbow Village can be reached online at www.rainbowvillage.org.
+Loretta Salzano serves as Rainbow Village’s Legal Counsel and served as its Chair for several years.
+Rainbow Village puts homeless families on the road to self-sufficiency by providing housing, life skills training and supportive services. www.rainbowvillage.org.

 Thornwell Home for Children

-Loretta Salzano serves on the Board of Thornwell Home for Children, which provides a nurturing environment to children whose lives have been shattered by death, abuse, neglect, displacement and abandonment.
-Built on a 130-year tradition of exemplary care, Thornwell’s 12 cottages and its K4-12 school system are known throughout the nation as a model residential community for children coming from Georgia, Florida and South Carolina.
-Thornwell Home can be reached online at www.thornwell.org.
+Loretta Salzano served on the Board of Thornwell Home for Children, which provides a nurturing environment to children whose lives have been shattered by death, abuse, neglect, displacement and abandonment.
+Thornwell is known throughout the nation as a model residential community for children coming from Georgia, Florida and South Carolina and has expanded its support outside its campus to keep families united. www.thornwell.org.